bowman2001/perplex/exampleSite/content/doc/overview/features/index.md

 ## Design & Layout

 The typographic design of this theme is based on the open-source font family Plex by IBM.
-The CSS stylesheet is built following their proportions.
+The CSS stylesheet is built in accordance with their basic proportions but the layout does **not resemble IBM’s corporate design** style.

 The layout is **fluid-responsive**.
 This concept has been around for a while but hasn’t been realized often.
 I’m not completely sure why because there are [only advantages](/blog/accessibility-of-fluid-typography).
 The proportions of this layout stay fixed between breakpoints beyond mobile.
 And this also means: